brianhie/viral-mutation/README.md

-# Learning the language of viral evolution
+# Learning the language of viral evolution and escape

 This repository contains the analysis code, links to the data, and pretrained models for the paper "Learning the language of viral evolution and escape" by Brian Hie, Ellen Zhong, Bonnie Berger, and Bryan Bryson (2020).